Nemo9439/refresher-js/README.md

 ## Lazy Loading

-lazy loading is currently supported only in angular.
+lazy loading is currently supported only in Angular and React.

 ---